 - 11.128.
 Describe the existing air quality that may be affected by the project in the context of environmental values. - 11.129.
 Discuss the existing local and regional air shed environment. - 11.130.
 Provide baseline data on local meteorology and ambient levels of pollutants for modelling of air quality.
-Parameters should include air temperature, wind speed and directions, atmospheric stability, mixing depth and other parameters necessary for input to the model. - 11.131.
+Parameters should include air temperature, wind speed and directions, atmospheric stability, mixing depth and other parameters necessary for input to the model.

+11.131.
 The assessment of environmental values must describe and map at a suitable scale the location of all sensitive air receptors adjacent to all project components.
 An estimate of typical background air quality levels should be based on surveys at representative sites where data from existing DEHP monitoring stations cannot be reliably extrapolated.

 - 11.132.
 Describe the characteristics of any contaminants or materials that may be released as a result of the construction or operations of the project, including point source and fugitive emissions.
 Emissions (point source and fugitive) during construction, commissioning and operations are to be listed. - 11.133.
 The relevant air quality goals or objectives that will be adopted for the assessment should be clearly outlined as a basis of the assessment of impacts on air. - 11.134.
-The assessment of impacts on air will be in accordance with the EP Act, EP Regulation and Environmental Protection (Air) Policy 2008 (EPP (Air)) and reference to appropriate to Australian Standards. - 11.135.
+The assessment of impacts on air will be in accordance with the EP Act, EP Regulation and EPP (Air) 2008 and reference to appropriate to Australian Standards. - 11.135.
 Predict the impacts of the releases from the activity on environmental values of the receiving environment using recognised quality assured methods.
 The description of impacts should take into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts.
 The impact prediction must: - (a) address residual impacts on the environmental values (including appropriate indicators and air quality objectives) of the air receiving environment, with reference to the air environment7 at sensitive receptors.
-This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and EPP (Air) - (b) address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing major projects and/or developments and those which are progressing through planning and approval processes and public information is available - (c) predict the human health risk and amenity impacts associated with emissions from the project for all contaminants covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air).
+This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and EPP (Air) - (b) address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing major projects and/or developments and those which are progressing through planning and approval processes and public information is available - (c) include modelling of dust deposition rates and air pollutant concentrations on surfaces that lead to potable water tanks in the vicinity of the project.
+This modelling is to be in accordance with the Australian Drinking Water Guidelines (Australian Government 2011, updated October 2017). - (d) predict the human health risk, including impacts from possible air pollutant concentrations on surfaces that may lead to potable water tanks, and amenity impacts associated with emissions from the project for all contaminants covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air)